-Melbourne Water is renewing the last two kilometre section of the M102 water main between Paramount Road, West Footscray and Williamstown Road, Yarraville to secure a reliable water supply for the growing suburbs in western Melbourne.
+Melbourne Water has renewed the last two-kilometre section of the M102 water main.
+These essential works delivered between Paramount Road, West Footscray and Williamstown Road in Yarraville have helped secure a reliable water supply for the growing western Melbourne suburbs.

-Work to renew the M102 water main will involve:
+Work to renew the M102 water main involved:

-- constructing a new 900mm diameter water main through approximately two kilometres of local streets between Paramount Road, West Footscray and Williamstown Road, Yarraville
+- constructing a new 900mm diameter water main through approximately two kilometres of local streets and major roads between Paramount Road, West Footscray and Williamstown Road, Yarraville

 - reinstating the area as close as possible to pre-construction condition